washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 You may use it free of charge for any purpose.

 == Changelog ==

+= Version 1.6.1 =
+* Bugfix: Update the DataTables JS library to fix issues with the JS features after the release of WordPress 4.3.
+* Updated translations (Chinese (Simplified)).

 = Version 1.6 =
 * Full compatibility with WordPress 4.2